techorix/semtix/README.md

 therefore contains many terms and explanations only aimed at a german-speaking audience.

 During the last decade the Semesterticketbüro of the Humboldt University Berlin pursued planning and development of this software to
- * Remove dependency of Microsoft license fees as this software will run on all operating systems supporting Java 7
+ * Remove dependency on proprietary software
- * Adapt the software to fit its requirement in the best possible way
+ * Be able to use the client on any operating system that supports Java 7
- * Be independent from other publishers
+ * Adapt the software to fit the requirement in the best possible way
  * Publish the software for the benefit of everyone else

 While it may remain unclear who started the idea of this software, from 2011 to 2014 Jürgen Schmelze designed large parts